 Beginning with the Class of 2020, a course major in Peace and Conflict Studies will consist of eight credits.
 Introduction to Peace and Conflict Studies (PEAC 015) is required and should be taken in the first or second year, if at all possible.
 Also, all majors must complete the PEAC Senior Seminar (PEAC 091) in the spring semester of their senior year to fulfill the College’s comprehensive exercise requirement that integrates work in the major.
-No more than two courses eligible for the Peace and Conflict studies major may overlap with courses in a student’s other major or minors.
+No more than two credits eligible for the Peace and Conflict studies major may overlap with courses in a student’s other major or minors.

 All Peace and Conflict studies majors complete at least two courses (in addition to Introduction to Peace and Conflict Studies, Senior Seminar, and any PEAC thesis) that are specifically designated as Swarthmore PEAC courses and worth no less than one credit each.
 Off campus study courses are not eligible to meet this requirement.)
 We encourage students to take courses taught by different faculty members in order to broaden their exposure to the field.
 Honors majors alone have the option of writing a one- or two-credit thesis.

 Normally, the student who applies for a minor in Peace and Conflict Studies will have completed (or be in the process of completing) the introductory course and one other PEAC-designated or eligible course.
 An "eligible" course is offered in another department or program but can be counted towards a major in Peace and Conflict Studies.
 A list of eligible courses is available on the program's website.

 Honors majors will fulfill the same requirements as course majors but must establish three two-credit honors preparations for external examination at the end of the senior year.
 There are four primary opportunities for students to fulfill preparations required of honors majors:

 - a PEAC-designated or eligible 2-credit honors seminar

 - the combination of two PEAC-designated and/or eligible 1-credit courses